-The startups Britishvolt and AMTE Power have provided details of their plans to build a battery cell factory for electric cars with a capacity of 30 to 35 GWh with the support of the British government.
-The first expansion stage is to be completed in 2023.
+The start-ups Britishvolt and AMTE Power have provided details of their plans to build a battery cell factory for electric cars with a capacity of 30 to 35 GWh with the support of the British Government.
+The first stage is set for completion by 2023.

 The initiators have now chosen the Bro Tathan industrial estate in St. Athan, Wales, as the preferred location for the factory from 42 possible sites.
 According to the timetable, the first stage of the factory’s expansion should be fully operational by the third quarter of 2023.
 The investment volume by that date is expected to be 1.2 billion pounds, equivalent to around 1.34 billion euros.